dputhier/pygtftk/docs/source/ologram.rst

-Please read the nodes below for more details !
+Please read the notes below for more details !!!!!!
+NOTABLY ON PARAMETER CHOICE !
+IMPORTANT !!!!!